Pi

 to say.

-Pi must facilitate energy conservation when entity's motion changes
+energy conservation when entity's motion changes between the curving

-some form of transformation.
-That's the importance of Pi and the
+transformation.
+That's the importance of Pi and the basic

 good call.